HAZCHEM234/World_Hunger_Data_Public/README.md

 3. **Final Report**:
    - [`Global hunger data report.pdf`](Global hunger data report.pdf): A comprehensive report summarizing the findings from the analysis.
 This includes methodology, results, conclusions, and any relevant visualizations or tables.

+3. **interactive Dashboard**:
+   - To see the interactive dashboard for this analysis check out this link: https://global-hunger-dash-app.onrender.com/

 ## How to Use